 Best Way To Use The HSA Account

-Even though off the bat you are saving tax dollars to pay for your day-to-day expenses, think twice about using these extra savings for your present health care needs.
+Even though you are saving tax dollars to pay for your day-to-day expenses, think twice about using these extra savings for your present healthcare needs.
 Why would I say something like that?
 Well, since you get the money pretax and then you can take the money and invest it without paying a dime on the interest earned if you use it for health care, it is the ultimate account to not pay taxes both on the front end and also on the back end when you take it out.
 Think of it as a way to avoid taxes altogether.
-So, for most of us, it becomes the best investment vehicle possible.
-Really, no other accounts give such a great tax benefit like this.
+So, it has become the best investment vehicle for most of us.
+No other accounts give such a significant tax benefit like this.

 Let me give you some comparisons.
-We all need to pay income taxes on Traditional IRAs and 401k plans when we take the money out.
-And, we all must pay the income taxes on the money in a Roth IRA prior to putting into that account.
-Unlike these other accounts, the HSA account is the only one that allows you never to pay a dime of taxes on the money ever!
-Therefore, if you can afford to put away some of this money without using it on a yearly basis, then you can invest this money tax-free and get the most benefit out of it as possible.
+We all must pay income taxes on Traditional IRAs and 401k plans when we take the money out.
+And we all must pay the income taxes on the funds in a Roth IRA before putting them into that account.
+Unlike these other accounts, the HSA account is the only one that allows you never to ever pay a dime of taxes on the money!
+Therefore, if you can afford to put away some of this money without using it yearly, you can invest it tax-free and get the most benefit possible.

 In addition, typically, most retirees use over 300,000 dollars to pay for medical expenses.
 (2) That’s a lot of dough!
 And through the magic of compounding, since residents have a long career ahead of them, this account can potentially cover those expenses.
 So ultimately, this can be your medical care retirement account!

 How Much Should You Contribute To The HSA?